America'sBilliard League

 Mike Sigel is one of the defining American pocket billiards players of the modern era.
 Born in Rochester, New York, he turned pro in 1973 and became known for control, strategy, safety play, and pressure-tested tournament performance.

-Public biographies credit Sigel with more than 100 professional tournament wins, multiple major titles, and a 1989 induction into the Billiard Congress of America Hall of Fame.
+Public biographies credit Sigel with more than 100 professional tournament wins and multiple major titles.
+In 1989, at age 35, he became the youngest male elected to the Billiard Congress of America Hall of Fame.
 Billiards Digest later voted him the "Greatest Living Player of the Century."

 America's Billiard League carries that same competitive standard into weekly league play: fairer matchups, stronger host-room participation, and cash-prize goals that give players a reason to keep showing up.